andresdigiovanni/cross/README.md

 Bins numerical columns into categories.
 You can now specify the column, the binning method, and the number of bins in a tuple.

 - Parameters:
-    - `binning_options`: List of tuples where each tuple specifies the column name, binning method, and number of bins.
+    - `transformation_options`: Dictionary specifying the binning method and number of bins for each column.
 Options for binning methods are `uniform`, `quantile` or `kmeans`.

 - Example Usage: